HadySK/CppDspAudio/README.md

 cool animation of the two phasors can be found in here 👉 [Rotating Phasors](https://dspfirst.gatech.edu/chapters/03spect/demos/phasors/graphics/phasorsn.mp4)

-if we can the number of samples to 4096.we get spectral leakage and see the following spikes on both real and imaginary parts
+if we increase the number of samples to 4096. we get spectral leakage and see the following spikes on both real and imaginary parts
 ![alt text](docs/spectralLeakageDFT.png)

-That happens because our 800hz is not integer multiple of the sample frequency divied by N. and there is no single value of k that correspond exactly to that frequency. we can work around that and set our test frequency to a float that matches exactly (800.78125f)
+this happens because our 800hz is not integer multiple of the sample frequency divied by N. and there is no single value of k that correspond exactly to that frequency. we can work around that and set our test frequency to a float that matches exactly (800.78125f)

 ## Fast Fourier Transform (FFT)